juandpinto/thesis-manuscript/source/12_methods.md

 ## Extracting data

 Before calculating any measures such as frequency, individual lemmas must be extracted from the XML files in the downloaded corpus.
 There are two ways to go about this.
 Because XML consists of nested tags and key-value pairs, a dedicated XML parsing tool can be used to extract specific information.
-In this case we would be creating a list of all *values* in the `'lemma'` *key* within each `<w>` *tag*.
+In this case, we would be creating a list of all *values* in the `'lemma'` *key* within each `<w>` *tag*.
 The value that corresponds to the `'lemma'` tag below for the word אומר is אמר.

 ``` {.xml}
 <w xpos="VERB" head="0" feats="Gender=Masc|HebBinyan=PAAL|Number=Sing|